RG Benrath & Cygnet RC 60th Anniversary

 Henley Friday • 4th July • Old Blades

 Pat Sly has very kindly agreed to host a more substantial gathering than usual on her front lawn this year.
-A good-sized group are coming over from Benrath and again we hope for a similarly enthusiastic response from Cygnets and Barnes Bridge Ladies new and old, especially if you've ever competed in the Rhine Marathon.
+A good-sized group are coming over from Benrath and a large contingent of Cygnets and Barnes Bridge Ladies new and old have also expressed their interest.
+With about 100 people planning to attend, it should be a memorable occasion.

 It will be much the same form as usual for Henley Friday except this year we will provide food, shelter and some drinks – but feel free to bring your preferred tipple.
 Blazers and dresses as always please, this is a civilised occasion (at least to begin with).